tedcallon/RepData_PeerAssessment1/PA1_template.md

 The new total number of steps is 6.5673751\times 10^{5} which is 8.6129509\times 10^{4} more steps than the old total number of steps, 570608.

-Also, the new median number of steps per day is 1.0766189\times 10^{4} and the new mean is 1.0766189\times 10^{4} which are both higher than their previous versions.
+Also, the new median number of steps per day is 1.0766189\times 10^{4} and the new mean is 1.0766189\times 10^{4}.
+The mean is the same while the median is slightly higher.